 In connection with this offering, the selling stockholders and each of our directors and executive officers have entered into lock-up agreements in connection with this offering, on substantially similar terms, which expire 60 days from the date of this prospectus.
-Upon completion of this offering, based on the number of shares outstanding on September 28, 2019, 37,935,918 shares of our common stock will be restricted from sale as a result of lock-up agreements with the underwriters through the date that is 60 days from the date of this prospectus.
+Upon completion of this offering, based on the number of shares outstanding on September 28, 2019, shares of our common stock will be restricted from sale as a result of lock-up agreements with the underwriters through the date that is 60 days from the date of this prospectus.

-After this offering, the holders of an aggregate of 37,409,161 shares of our outstanding common stock immediately following this offering (assuming no exercise of the underwriters' option to purchase additional shares and without giving effect to the H&F Investor's expected distribution of up to 883,000 shares of common stock to its direct and indirect partners for the sole purpose of charitable giving), will have rights, subject to some conditions, to require us to file registration statements covering their shares or to include their shares in registration statements that we may file for ourselves or our stockholders.
+After this offering, the holders of an aggregate of shares of our outstanding common stock immediately following this offering (assuming no exercise of the underwriters' option to purchase additional shares), will have rights, subject to some conditions, to require us to file registration statements covering their shares or to include their shares in registration statements that we may file for ourselves or our stockholders.
 Registration of these shares under the Securities Act would result in the shares becoming freely tradable without restriction under the Securities Act, except for shares held by our affiliates as defined in Rule 144 under the Securities Act.
 See "Shares Eligible for Future Sale."